OgistDipen/Facc/README.md

 check running containers by running: <br />
 sudo docker container ps -a

-server is running on localhost:8000 port <br />
+The server is running on localhost:8000 port <br />
-phpmyadmin is running on localhost:8899 port <br />
+PHPMyAdmin is running on localhost:8899 port <br />
-mysql is on 4306 port <br />
+MySQL is running on 4306 port <br />

-4. Steps to Create factory_schedule database:
+4. Steps to create factory_schedule database:

-Log into phpmyadmin container
+Log into PHPMyAdmin container

 go to http://localhost:8899

 credentials: <br />

-    phpmyadmin server: 172.17.0.1:4306      <br />
+    phpmyadmin server: 172.17.0.1:4306
-    phpmyadmin username: root               <br />
+    phpmyadmin username: root
-    phpmyadmin password: secret             <br />
+    phpmyadmin password: secret

-5. to install dependencies, go inside server folder and run: composer install
+5. to install dependencies, go inside the server folder and run: <br />
+   composer install<br />

-6. To fix laravel permissions, we need to bash into container from our root folder:
+6. To fix laravel permissions, we need to bash into a container from our root folder:

-   from root folder run: sudo docker exec -it php /bin/sh <br />
+   From the root folder run: sudo docker exec -it php /bin/sh <br />
-   to fix permission problems, from within bashed container run: chmod -R guo+w storage <br />
+   To fix permission problems, from within the bashed container run: chmod -R guo+w storage <br />
-   to migrate database, from withing bashed container run: php artisan migrate <br />
+   To migrate the database, from withing the bashed container run: php artisan migrate <br />

-   (Optional) - to seed database run: <br />
+   (Optional) - to seed the database run: <br />
    php artisan db:seed <br /> <br />

    If you encounter any problem, try this solution: <br />